Kern Autism Network-Autism Society Annual Autism Awareness Conference "Understanding the DSM-5 and Family Dynamics"

 Autism Society Chapter Affiliate-Kern Autism Network

 The Autism Society Chapter -Kern Autism Network (KAN) is a non-profit organization of parents, grandparents, professionals, and other individuals that have an interest in autism.
+The organization is completely operated under an all-volunteer board with no paid staff.
 Our mission statement: